The 2024 AES New York Student Recording Competition

 • Acknowledge your team, but just one person should submit the entry.

-• Only presenters (live or virtual) at the convention will be considered for awards.
+• Only presenters will be considered for awards.

 How to Enter